Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Introduction

 Our framework applies also to the quiver case: we recover the known construction of the action of the two-dimensional cohomological Hall algebra of a quiver on the cohomology of Nakajima quiver varieties associated to the same quiver, but also we construct new actions on the cohomology of other quiver varieties.
+Moreover, we provide a categorification of these constructions.

+\begin{remarkintroduction} Note that in the present paper, we consider only two-dimensional COHAs of quivers.
+The construction of representations of one- and three-dimensional Kontsevich--Soibelman COHAs of quivers is discussed in \cite{Soibelman_COHA} (see also \cite{Franzen_COHA}).
+A categorification of such representations may be achieved via matrix factorizations; see \cite{Padurariu_MF} for a categorification of Kontsevich--Soibelman COHAs of quivers using this approach. \end{remarkintroduction}

 Let $\calQ$ be a quiver, let $w\in \N^{\calQ_0}$, and let $\calQ^w$ be its corresponding \textit{Crawley-Boevey} quiver (cf.\ Definition~\ref{def:CB-quiver}).
-Denote by $\Pi_{\calQ^w}$ the \textit{preprojective algebra} of $\calQ$ and by $\scrG_2(\calQ^w)$ the \textit{derived} preprojective algebra of $\calQ$ (see Definition~\ref{def:deformed-preprojective-algebra}).
+Denote by $\Pi_{\calQ^w}$ the \textit{preprojective algebra} of $\calQ$ and by $\Pi_{\calQ^w}$ the \textit{derived} preprojective algebra of $\calQ$ (see Definition~\ref{def:deformed-preprojective-algebra}).